Ez2Raven/MusicBeeNowPlayingExporter/README.md

 What's all the bells and whistles this project can perform?
 * Export track information such as Music Artist, Track Title, Album Name and Cover Artwork with configurable default values.

+## Outstanding Features
+* Directory selection dialog to prompt user the location for generated output.
+(Currently, user has to provide path as string value)

 ## Contributing

 If you'd like to contribute, please fork the repository and use a feature